twinone/upc/fib-lp/p2-hs/README.txt

 Execute ./test <file> to execute the file
 I hope you're not on windows ^^

-For a nicer output: ./dbg.sh test/testcase.in
+For a nicer output: ./dbg.sh tests/testcase.in
+To test all test cases: ./testall.sh

 Notes
 =====